netdata/netdata/docs/concepts/health-monitoring/notifications.md

 Each role may have one or more destinations.

-So, for example the `sysadmin` role may send:
+So, for example, the `sysadmin` role may send:

 1.  emails to admin1@example.com and admin2@example.com
 2.  pushover.net notifications to USERTOKENS `A`, `B` and `C`.